SkyeGunasekaran/KDTT/README.md

 ## Requirements ##

 Inidividual module requirements for the project can be found within the file "requirements.txt".
 The version of Python used was 3.11.7.
-The verson of CUDA used was 12.1 on Windows 11.
+The verson of CUDA used was 12.1.

 ## Dataset Description ##